mudasobwa/mudasobwa.github.io/_posts/2016-12-25-queso-al-romero.md

 A friend of my wife, visiting us in Barcelona, accidentally asked me “Where should I buy the famous cheese with rosmarinus?”—In fact, she did not literally said “famous,” but I got her speaking that way.
-We were living in Barcelona for almost two years already and it was a bit offensive that I have never heard about “cheese with rosmarinus.”
+We’d been living in Barcelona for almost two years already and it was a bit offensive that I had never heard about “cheese with rosmarinus.”

 I went to the [Boqueria Mercat](http://www.boqueria.info/mercat-benvinguts.php)